-1. The Parties affirm their commitments under the TRIPS Agreement and in particular Part III thereof.
+- 1. The Parties affirm their commitments under the TRIPS Agreement and in particular Part III thereof.
 Each Party shall provide for the following complementary measures, procedures and remedies1 necessary to ensure the enforcement of intellectual property rights.
-The measures, procedures and remedies shall be fair and equitable, and shall not be unnecessarily complicated or costly, or entail unreasonable time-limits or unwarranted delays.
+The measures, procedures and remedies shall be fair and equitable, and shall not be unnecessarily complicated or costly, or entail unreasonable time-limits or unwarranted delays. - 2.
+The measures, procedures and remedies referred to in paragraph 1 shall be effective, proportionate and dissuasive2 and shall be applied in such a manner as to avoid the creation of barriers to legitimate trade and to provide for safeguards against their abuse. - 3.
+Each Party shall make all reasonable efforts to: - (a) encourage the establishment of public or private advisory groups to address issues of at least counterfeiting and piracy; and

-1 Without prejudice to the civil and administrative measures, procedures and remedies laid down in this Chapter, a Party may provide for other appropriate sanctions in cases where intellectual property rights have been infringed.
+Without prejudice to the civil and administrative measures, procedures and remedies laid down in this Chapter, a Party may provide for other appropriate sanctions in cases where intellectual property rights have been infringed.